Gulf Arabs wrest strategic Yemen island from Iran-allied group

 By Mohammed Mukhashaf

-PERIM ISLAND, YEMEN Perim Island may be a small lump of windswept volcanic rock at the entrance to the Red Sea but its capture by Gulf Arab forces from Houthi fighters was a welcome victory for Yemen's government and its allies.
+PERIM ISLAND, YEMEN, Oct 5 Perim Island may be a small lump of windswept volcanic rock at the entrance to the Red Sea but its capture by Gulf Arab forces from Houthi fighters was a welcome victory for Yemen's government and its allies.

 Gulf Arab troops swooped in from air and sea last week to take back Perim, which sits on one of the world's most important sea lanes.